 Your sphere of influence can be the greatest source of referrals and repeat business.
 Why avoid marketing to your raving fans?

-We refer to it as marketing to the low-hanging fruit – as illustrated by our cute cartoon above.
+We refer to it as marketing to the low-hanging fruit.
 These are past clients, friends, relatives, suppliers, neighbours, local merchants and people you meet at open houses.

 Start by making a list of the 10 people you consider to be your core sphere of influence.
 Then add additional names to this list as they come to mind.

 Reflect on where you met them and why they are on the list.
 Then grade them:

 |B||Needs a little more contact with you and then they would refer to you|

 2. “Touch” Your Sphere On a Regular Basis